‘The Conners’ Spoilers: A Surprising Character Gets A New Boyfriend In ‘A Kiss Is Just a Kiss’

 A member of The Conners will have boy problems—and it’s not someone you would expect.
-Entertainment Weekly posted a sneak peek clip of the upcoming episode of the ABC episode, titled “A Kiss is Just a Kiss.”
+Entertainment Weekly posted a sneak peek clip of the upcoming episode of the ABC show, titled “A Kiss is Just a Kiss.”
 In the clip, viewers find that Mark (Ames McNamara) kissed a boy at school and earned himself a trip to the principal’s office.

-When Darlene (Sara Gilbert) find out that her tween son violated his school’s no PDA rule by kissing a boy in his class, she is concerned that there could be more to it.
+When Darlene (Sara Gilbert) finds out that her tween son violated his school’s no PDA rule by kissing a boy in his class, she is concerned that there could be more to it.
 She also wonders if her young son now has a boyfriend.

 While Mark says he “guesses” he has a boyfriend, he also admits the kiss was his first.